harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-open-firewall-to-load-impact-only.md

 ---
 layout: classic-docs
-title: How to open your firewall to Load Impact only with a k6 cloud executed test
+title: How to open your firewall to LoadImpact only with a k6 cloud executed test
-description: Methods to open your firewall to Load Impact k6 cloud execution traffic for testing
+description: Methods to open your firewall to LoadImpact k6 cloud execution traffic for testing
 categories: [how-to-tutorials]
 order: 6
 ---

 ***

-If you are running a `k6 cloud` test, you will be utilizing Load Impact's infrastructure.
+If you are running a `k6 cloud` test, you will be utilizing LoadImpact's infrastructure.
 These are dynamically allocated from our cloud providers and we do not know the source IP until the test is running.

 **If you are streaming results to Insights utilizing `k6 run -o cloud myscript.js` you SHOULD NOT need to whitelist anything.**

-To open your firewall to Load Impact traffic, you have multiple options.
+To open your firewall to LoadImpact traffic, you have multiple options.
 Depending on your business needs, one may be a better fit than another.

 1. Open up your firewall to the whole range of AWS IP addresses used by the load zones where you want to run your load test from.
 To use AWS to generate traffic, you will have to open up your firewall to a large IP range.